This Berry Banana Smoothie Bowl is a colorful and healthy breakfast and also great as a snack

-- Start with very cold milk or almond milk
+- Start with very cold milk or alternate milk

-- Add banana to the blender on top of the berries
+- Put bananas in the blender on top of the berries

-- Pour into a bowl and add toppings
+- Pour evenly into 2 bowls and add your chosen toppings

-Here are a few toppings that work well:
+Here are a few toppings that we think work well:

-- Nuts such as pecans, walnuts, almonds, and cashews for added protein
+- Nuts such as pecans, walnuts, slivered almonds, and cashews, which will add protein

 - An extra drizzle of honey or maple syrup